MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-arc/includes/9-summary.md

 ## Learn more

-You can learn more by reviewing the following documents:
+You can learn more by reviewing the following articles:

 - [Azure Arc documentation](https://docs.microsoft.com/azure/azure-arc?azure-portal=true)
 - [What is Azure Arc enabled servers (preview)?](https://docs.microsoft.com/azure/azure-arc/servers/overview?azure-portal=true)